 Stan Collender's blog

-Here's my weekly column from Roll Call.
+Here's my "Fiscal Fitness" column from today's Roll Call.

 It’s a Case of Murder on the Budget Express

 July 8, 2008

 There’s a great scene from the 1974 movie version of Agatha Christie’s “Murder on the Orient Express” where her iconic ace detective, Hercule Poirot, wonderfully played by Albert Finney, talks about the number 12.